How to Fix Broken Permalinks in WordPress

 - Click on “Installed Plugins.”

-- Click on the “deactivate” button next to the name of the plugin.
+- Click on the “deactivate” button next to the plugin's name.

 - Once done, you can reset the permalink structure.

-The above steps will eventually help you identify which plugin was causing an issue.
+The above steps will eventually help you identify the plugin causing an issue.

 If this plugin is crucial for your running website, you can try to activate it once you have deactivated the rest.
 However, if it is not that important, you should let go of it since it might result in a conflict later and cause issues.